DonerNator/Preconfig/README.md

 *   **`Winget-Adobe-Install.ps1`**: Installs Adobe Acrobat Reader using Chocolatey, with a fallback to Winget.
 *   **`Winget-Install-7Zip.ps1`**: Installs 7-Zip using Winget.

-## Usage

-1. Run `Setup - RUN AS ADMIN.cmd` as an administrator.
-2. Follow the prompts in the console.
-3. The script will reboot the machine multiple times.

 ## Disclaimer

 This script is provided as-is and without any warranty.
 Use it at your own risk.
-The author is not responsible for any damage to your system.
+I am is not responsible for any damage to your system.
 It is highly recommended to test the script in a virtual machine before using it on a production machine.